xrrocha/nobocoder/README.md

 ### Locating Similar Words ###
 We're now ready to visit each term and test if it exists in the dictionary;
-if it doesn't we traverse the dictionary comparing each word and selecting it if similar to the term:
+if it doesn't we traverse the dictionary collecting words similar to the
+term:

 ```scala
 terms foreach { term =>